alexey-savchenko-am/Excel.DataTable/README.md

 ## Result

-Use property Result to get data as a list of objects with type SalesOrdersDataModel.
+Use the Result property to get data as a list of objects of type SalesOrdersDataModel.

-Full code of extractig data from excel file should look like this one:
+Full code of extracting data looks like this:

 ```csharp
   var data =